neophyte-programmer/hangman-with-javascript/README.md

-# hangman-with-javascript
+# Hangman With JavaScript
-This is a game of hangman with visual implementations created with CSS and functionality with JS
+This is a game of hangman with visual implementations created with CSS and functionality with JS.